2dengine/love.js/readme.md

 # love.js
-The standalone love.js player allows you to run Love2D games on the web. love.js is based on the previous work by Davidobot and Tanner Rogalsky using Emscripten.
+The standalone love.js player allows you to run LÖVE apps and games on the web. love.js is based on the previous work by Davidobot and Tanner Rogalsky using Emscripten.
 This standalone version is developed by 2dengine LLC and runs .love files without node.js. https://2dengine.com